 Complex Orbital Trauma and Reconstruction of Fractured Eye Sockets

-Dr. Raymond Cho explains that a combination of options are available when reconstructing a fractured eye socket, including titanium plates, implants and bone grafts.
+Raymond Cho, MD, FACS explains that a combination of options are available when reconstructing a fractured eye socket, including titanium plates, implants and bone grafts.

 Treatment Options for Thyroid Eye or Graves’ Disease at Ohio State